kanisterio/kanister/examples/stable/postgresql-ha/hook-blueprint/README.md

 ## Introduction

-This Helm chart has been developed based on [Postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart but including some changes to guarantee high availability such as:
+This Helm chart has been developed based on [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart but including some changes to guarantee high availability such as:

 - A new deployment, service have been added to deploy [Pgpool-II](https://pgpool.net/mediawiki/index.php/Main_Page) to act as proxy for PostgreSQL backend.
 It helps to reduce connection overhead, acts as a load balancer for PostgreSQL, and ensures database node failover.
 - Replacing `bitnami/postgresql` with `bitnami/postgresql-repmgr` which includes and configures repmgr.
 Repmgr ensures standby nodes assume the primary role when the primary node is unhealthy.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).

 ## Requirements
-When restoring the postgres with high availability in a different namespace, the standby instance pod goes into ``CrashLoopBackOff`` since the connection info for the primary/secondary nodes in the ``repmgr`` database points to source namespace.
-The blueprint ``postgres-ha-hook.yaml`` can be used to solve this issue which will update the ``repmgr`` database with correct connection information for primary and secondary instances
+When restoring the postgreSQL with high availability in a different namespace, the standby instance pod goes into `CrashLoopBackOff` since the connection info for the primary/secondary nodes in the `repmgr` database points to source namespace.
+The blueprint `postgres-ha-hook.yaml` can be used to solve this issue which will update the `repmgr` database with correct connection information for primary and secondary instances

+**NOTE:**

+This blueprint is only required when you face above mentioned issue, else you will only be installing the helm chart for postgreSQL with high availability by following the steps.

 ## Prerequisites